brigadecore/brigade/README.md

 In your local environment, install `brig`, the Brigade commandline client.
 To get the latest version, go to the [releases page](https://github.com/Azure/brigade/releases/) and download the binary for your platform.
+Alternatively, you can use [asdf-brig](https://github.com/Ibotta/asdf-brig) to install & manage multiple versions of `brig`.

 ### Creating A New Project